uchicago-cs/chigame/frontend/vue/frontend-wiki.md

     - Profile (/profile)
     - Login/Signup (/login, /signup)

-    Navbar and footer has links for all
+    Navbar and footer has links to all pages

     Routing
-    - Must define routes(link paths) in frontend/vue/src/router.js, and if including in navbar or footer, link to them as well in frontend/vue/src/components
+    - Must define routes(link paths) in frontend/vue/src/router.js, and if including in navbar or footer, link to them as well in frontend/vue/src/components.

-    Images: frontend/vue/src/components/pages/images/ and frontend/vue/src/components/images/
+    Images: frontend/vue/src/pages/images/ and frontend/vue/src/components/images/

 6. Future Tips